 The pilot and operator group survey covered operations on the proposed alternative scenarios.
 Pilots were asked about operations on existing runways, on conceptual Runway 16/34, on an extended Runway 02/20, and with a displaced threshold on Runway 11.
-The pilots and operators account for just under 5,200 annual operations, or about 15 percent of annual operations.
-This information was used to estimate operations under
+The pilots and operators account for just over 5,500 annual operations, or about 15 percent of annual operations.
+This information was used to estimate operations under these scenarios.
+The information that follows summarizes the pilot interviews and highlights recurring themes and patterns.